wmcbrine/PDCurses/man/README.md

 PDCurses Documentation
 ======================

-Some plain text documents to provide a basic overview of PDCurses and details for specific platforms, along with a program to combine them with the "man page" sections from the source code files, into "PDCurses.md".
+A plain text document to provide a basic overview of PDCurses, along with a program to combine it with the "man page" sections from the source code files, into "PDCurses.md".

 Building
 --------

-- Type "make". ("make clean" to remove the built files.)
-A Unix-like environment is required for the Makefile.
+- Type "./mkman.sh".
+Needs a Unix-like shell and a Python interpreter.

 Distribution Status
 -------------------

-Public Domain, except for manext.c, which is GPL 2+.
+The files in this directory are released to the Public Domain.